 So this week, we invite you to interrogate to whom you are giving the benefit of the doubt at work.
 Why?
 And what outcomes does that produce.
 And perhaps also extend that possibility and potential elsewhere.

-and invisibilising and minimising the horror of white violence against black people, people of colour, indigenous people and Jewish people.
-The real question is: when the KKK can exist freely – why would anyone ever be ‘shocked’ by other state sanctioned acts of violence against people of colour?
+and invisibilizing and minimizing the horror of white violence against black people, people of color, indigenous people and Jewish people.
+The real question is: when the KKK can exist freely – why would anyone ever be ‘shocked’ by other state sanctioned acts of violence against people of color?